SIG Volunteer Leadership Handbook

 Input to ASHA's Strategic Plan

-Each SIG CC, in collaboration with its ex officio, provides input for the ASHA Strategic Plan.
+When requested by the Association, each SIG CC, in collaboration with its ex officio, provides input for updating/revising the ASHA Strategic Plan.
 Issues for consideration should be identified and conveyed to the BSIGC.
 The BSIGC, which serves as the conduit between the SIGs and the Board of Directors, will convey those issues to the BOD or other appropriate Association board or committee.
 Once the Association has determined its activities, the BSIGC conveys the information to the SIGs that will be responsible for those activities.

 SIG-Specific Work Plans

 Each SIG is responsible for developing a work plan in collaboration with other boards and staff, as appropriate, to ensure the SIG and the Association (ASHA) are working in synchrony.
 Work Plans are based on ASHA initiatives/activities—with consideration of the Master Calendar and the Minima and Maxima for Operating a SIG—and the BSIGC Annual Report benchmarks.
-(See Sample Work Plan.)
+(See Appendix G: Sample Work Plan/Progress Report.)

-It is recommended that each SIG CC devote time during its face-to-face meetings to update the SIG Work Plan with ASHA's Office of Business Excellence.
+It is recommended that each SIG CC devote time during its face-to-face meetings to update the SIG Work Plan.
 A minimum of 1 hour should be set aside for this activity.
 However, SIGs that are developing new Work Plans—and prefer to complete their plans by the end of their respective meetings—should schedule a minimum of 3-4 hours.

 Progress Report Form

-Work Plans are updated annually, but CCs should monitor the activities of their SIGs by using the Work Plan/Progress Report Form during their conference calls.
-This form can also be be used to develop the SIG's annual report.
-(See Sample Work Plan/Progress Report.)
+Work Plans are updated annually, but CCs should monitor the activities of their SIGs by using the Work Plan/Progress Report Form during their conference calls and face-to-face meetings.
+Quarterly, each SIG shall provide/update the status for each task.
+Following the fourth quarter review, this form will also serve as the SIG's annual report.
+(See Appendix G: Sample Work Plan/Progress Report.)